 You might recognize some titles on this list from our blog on the best lesbian movies.
 Don’t forget to watch the film after you read the book.
 Or read the book that your favorite lesbian movie is based on.

 Now, we can’t dive into an article on the best lesbian books to read without first mentioning lesbian authors.
-They pushed the boundary and lead the way to where we are today.
+They pushed the boundary and led the way to where we are today.

-Lesbian writing kicks off with the famous ancient Greek poet, Sappho.
+Lesbian writing kicks off with the famous ancient Greek poet Sappho.
 Though much of her writing is lost today, plenty of her poetry depicted love between women.
-So much that the words “sapphic” and “lesbian” stem from her name and the name of her island, Lesbos, respectively.
+So much so that the words “sapphic” and “lesbian” stem from her name and the name of her island, Lesbos, respectively.